zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 To document a dataservice, take the following steps:

-1. Create a `.yaml` or `.json` file that describes the dataservice in valid [Swagger 2.0](https://swagger.io/specification/v2/) format.
+1. Create a `.yaml` or `.json` file that describes the dataservice in valid [Swagger 2.0](https://swagger.io/specification/v2/) or [OpenAPI 3.0](https://swagger.io/specification/) format.
 Zowe validates the file at runtime.

 2. Name the file with the same name as the dataservice.
 Optionally, you can include the dataservice version number in the format: `<name>_<number>`.
 For example, a Swagger file for a dataservice named `user` must be named either `users.yaml` or `users_1.1.0.yaml`.